Does anybody actually like candied yams?

 Light it Up

 The best part of the original dish was always the marshmallows.
 I loved the crunchy topping, and how the sweet would balance out the saltiness from the rest of the meal.
 In order to get a crunchy brûlée topping, you will need a few things.
-First, you really should get a kitchen torch If you are scared of the kitchen torch, you can try to candy the maple sugar topping in your broiler.
+First, you really should get If you are scared of the kitchen torch, you can try to candy the topping in your broiler.
 However, I’ve had mixed results with that.
 Plus, the torch has a very festive feel to it.

 With Sugar on Top

-Though not required for this recipe, I like to use my Instant Pot to steam the potatoes.
+Though not required for this recipe, I like to use my to steam the potatoes.
 You can always boil the potatoes, or cook them in the microwave.
 However, I have found that the Instant Pot provides a perfect cook every time, and helps the potatoes mash more smoothly.

 A few notes on serving.
 I traditionally serve this in individual ramekins.
 I love the way it looks, and it also helps with portion control.
 However, you can also make this recipe in a larger batch just as easily.